Uplink Control

 For example, an operator that has a single T-1 and three ADSLs may choose to affine all VoIP traffic to the T-1.
 This allows the VoIP to be delivered at a lower latency that will make a noticeable difference in call quality.
 Link affinity may also be used in conjunction with application forwards and DNS mappings to reserve certain WAN uplinks for public facing services.

-The records in the link controls scaffold defines the configuration of the multiple rXg uplink control mechanism.
+Uplink Control records define the configuration of the multiple rXg uplink control mechanism.

 The name field is an arbitrary string descriptor used only for administrative identification.
 Choose a name that reflects the purpose of the record.
 This field has no bearing on the configuration or settings determined by this scaffold.